rajivsam/KMDS/README.md

 Example questions:

-- "Why was this feature included?"
+- "Why was this feature included and what advisor recommendations did we apply?"
-- "What data quality issues were found in the loan term field?"
+- "What data quality issues were found in the loan term field and how did we handle them?"
-- "What models were evaluated and why was logistic regression chosen?"
+- "What models were evaluated and why was logistic regression chosen over gradient boosting?"
-- "What did the cleaning report say about missing NAICS codes?"
+- "What did the cleaning report say about missing NAICS codes and what guidance did we use?"
+- "What advisor recommendations did we deliberately not follow and why?"

 No archaeology through notebooks.
 No asking the original developer.
 The knowledge can be recovered from the graph.